Boy Scouts of America: 2016 & 2017

-On the order of 0.6% of adults are transgender.
+On the order of 0.8% of adults are transgender.
 The percentage of young children who are transgender like Joe is much larger because, for many children, being transgender is a passing experience that fades over time.
-Many eventually readopt their birth-identified gender -- usually before or during puberty.
-However, some transgender children are unable to change their gender identity to match their biological gender for the rest of their life.
+Many trans children eventually readopt their birth-identified gender -- usually before or during puberty.
+However, some transgender children remain with a gender identity that does not match their biological gender, for the rest of their life.

 There are two schools of thought on transgender persons:

 Religious and social conservatives frequently regard transgender individuals as "gender confused."
-They are are regarded as having a mental condition that requires counseling and therapy to correct.
-Most conservatives feel that a person's gender can be identified before birth, using ultrasound instruments.
+They are are believed to have a mental condition that requires counseling and therapy to correct.
+Most conservatives feel that a person's gender can usually be identified before birth, using ultrasound instruments.
 This gender is later confirmed at birth and remains unchanged for the rest of their life.
-In Joe's case, they regard him to be female; they refer to him by his birth name, and use female personal pronouns.
-Conservatives frequently blame poor parenting, the media, and sex-ed classes as putting ideas about gender into children's head and manipulating them into believing that their gender has actually changed.
+In Joe's case, they would typically regard him to be female; they refer to him by his birth name, and use female personal pronouns.
+Conservatives frequently blame poor parenting, the media, and sex-ed classes as putting ideas about gender into children's head and manipulating them into believing that their personal gender has actually changed.

 Garden State Equality is the largest pro-LGBT civil rights organization in New Jersey.
 They had been working with Joe's mother, Kristie Maldonado and his school to support his transition from female to male.
 An article on their web site states: